 The international community is doing far too little to help civilians in one of Burma's most militarised states.
-HART was told by a trusted source that, in cases where international aid is delivered to Shan communities, frontline responders often receive basic aid kits to treat major injuries and trauma sustained in conflict.
-HART's Founder President, Baroness Cox, continues to call on the UK Government to provide immediate humanitarian assistance and more resources for aid workers who, like our in-country colleagues, are risking their lives to stem the tides of destruction in Burma.
+HART was told by trusted sources that, in cases where international aid is delivered to Shan communities, frontline responders often receive basic first aid kits to treat major trauma and injuries sustained in conflict.
+HART's Founder President, Baroness Cox, continues to call on the UK Government to provide immediate humanitarian assistance and resources for aid workers who, like our in-country colleagues, are risking their lives to stem the tides of destruction in Burma.
 During a debate on International Women's Day, Baroness Cox paid tribute to SWAN's invaluable contributions to emergency relief and raised concerns for its Community Health Workers (CHWs) who, despite personal danger, receive "no support from within Burma and almost no international support."